Jewish meditation: Abraham Abulafia

 Abraham Abulafia (1240–1291), a leading medieval figure in the history of Meditative Kabbalah and the founder of the school of Prophetic/Ecstatic Kabbalah, wrote meditation manuals using meditation on Hebrew letters and words to achieve ecstatic states.

 His teachings embody the non-Zoharic stream in Spanish Kabbalism, which he viewed as alternative and superior to the theosophical Kabbalah which he criticised.
-Abulafia's work is surrounded in controversy because of the edict against him by Shlomo ben Aderet, a contemporary leading scholar.
+Abulafia's work was surrounded in controversy because of the edict against him by Shlomo ben Aderet, a contemporary leading scholar.
 However, according to Aryeh Kaplan, the Abulafian system of meditations forms an important part of the work of Hayim Vital, and in turn his master Isaac Luria.

 Aryeh Kaplan's pioneering translations and scholarship on Meditative Kabbalah trace Abulafia's publications to the extant concealed transmission of the esoteric meditative methods of the Hebrew prophets.

 While Abulafia remained a marginal figure in the direct development of Theosophical Kabbalah, recent academic scholarship on Abulafia by Moshe Idel reveals his wider influence across the later development of Jewish mysticism.

 In the 16th century Judah Albotini continued Abulafian methods in Jerusalem.

 Isaac of Acco

-Isaac ben Samuel of Acre (1250-1340) also wrote about meditative techniques.
+Isaac ben Samuel of Acre (1250–1340) also wrote about meditative techniques.
 One of Isaac's most important teachings involves developing hishtavut, which Aryeh Kaplan describes as equanimity, stoicism, and a total indifference to outside influences.
-Rabbi Isaac sees hishtavut as a prerequisite for meditation.
+Rabbi Isaac sees hishtavut as a prerequisite for meditation:You should constantly keep the letters of the Unique Name in your mind as if they were in front of you, written in a book with Torah (Ashurit) script.
+Each letter should appear infinitely large.

+When you depict the letters of the Unique Name (י-ה-ו-ה) in this manner, your mind's eye should gaze on them, and at the same time, your heart should be directed toward the Infinite Being (Ain Sof).
+Your gazing and thought should be as one.

+This is the mystery of true attachment, regarding which the Torah says, "To Him you shall attach yourself" (Deuteronomy 10:20).

 Joseph Tzayach

-Joseph Tzayach (1505-1573), influenced by Abulafia, taught his own system of meditation.
+Joseph Tzayach (1505–1573), influenced by Abulafia, taught his own system of meditation.
 Tzayach was probably the last Kabbalist to advocate use of the prophetic position, where one places his head between his knees.
 This position was used by Elijah on Mount Carmel, and in early Merkabah mysticism.
 Speaking of individuals who meditate (hitboded), he says:

 They bend themselves like reeds, placing their heads between their knees until all their faculties are nullified.
 As a result of this lack of sensation, they see the Supernal Light, with true vision and not with allegory.